18 Popular Mid-Autumn Festival Traditions

 15. Hear Words for Divination

 It is a Mid-Autumn Festival tradition in ancient times.
 If a girl wanted to have a good marriage, she burned incense sticks, made a wish and asked the gods to tell her the direction she should go to hear words.
 Walking towards the direction given by gods, she would remember the first words she heard by accident or overheard and went home to define their meaning.
 If the words she heard were about eating sweet cakes, flowers in bloom or the full moon, it meant a good fortune on marriage.

 This is a romantic Mid-Autumn Festival tradition.
 In some areas of Fujian Province, a colorful stage is set up at the night of Mid-Autumn Festival, which is decorated like the moon palace.
 Some unmarried girls would put on Mid-Autumn Festival clothing and dress as the Chang’e, the fairy living in the moon palace.
 Each girl has two same handkerchiefs, and they would throw one to the audiences.
 If a guy got a handkerchief, he would be allowed to go on to the stage to return it.
 If the two with the same handkerchiefs like each other, they can make friends, even get married later.

 17. Send Melons to Wish the Receiver a Baby

 In Hengyang, Hunan Province, anyone who has been married with no child, would receive melons sent by neighbors on the Mid-Autumn Festival.
-It is said if the wife eat the melons, she would be pregnant soon.
+It is said if the wife eats the melons, she will be pregnant soon.
 But in ancient times, they stole the melon in advance to have a series of rituals, then sent the melon to the relatives who had no child on the festival.